maydewd/artisan/ProjectDesign.md

 As business analyst Ryan will be the main point of contact with the clients.
 He will draft all e-mails (including agendas) and coordinate meeting times.
 Coordination also includes the exchanging of resources, both from clients to dev team and dev team to clients.
 It is also Ryan's focus to ensure the clients' desires are proper communicated and represented to the team.

-*Note: Although Ryan is current assigned as Business Analyst the client should feel comfortable reaching out to any of the team members*
+*Note: Although Ryan is currently assigned as Business Analyst the client should feel comfortable reaching out to any of the team members*

 ## Technical Lead: David Maydew
 *secondary - Sung-Hoon Kim*